HITECHCRIME/HC_OVERVIEW/README.md

 ### Narrative Pack Tiers / Versions

 Modular Narrative Packs.
 Take a pick at the content you want.
+Choose from album, clothing, subscription to Overseer (all tiers), universe lore items (all rarities).
+SIMPLIFY.

 ---

 **Narrative Pack: Agent 1 - STANDARD ISSUE OUTFIT 1**
 - Album
 - Piece of Clothing (choose your pick)
+-
 - 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

 **Narrative Pack: Agent 2 - UNIVERSE**
 - Album
-- Common/Standard/Rare Universe Lore Item (choice rises the price by a bit)
+- Common/Standard/Rare Physical Universe Lore Item (choice rises the price by a bit)
 - 1-Month of Subscription to Overseer app (access to chapter previews and audiovisual content)

 **Narrative Pack: Agent 3 - STANDARD ISSUE OUTFIT 2**